tv-indicator-page">

 Step 4: Risk Parameters

-Include basic risk controls via stop/limit or via your connector’s SL/TP fields.
+Include basic risk controls through stop and limit parameters or through your connector’s SL/TP fields.

 //@version=5